gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/Quick_Guide/4_LV_Collaboration.rst

 ********************************
-Tutorial: Collaborative working
+Tutorial: Collaborative Working
 ********************************

+.. topic:: What this is about
-Radii can be used in a linear way, sending commands and geometry from Grasshopper to the viewers.

-The components in the Subscribe section in Rhino Grasshopper Radii can add the reverse diction to the workflow.
-With them we can send data from the viewers through the server into Grasshopper.
-Because of the amount of possibilities with these components, we will only give a few examples that we found useful.
+  Radii can be used in a linear way, sending commands and geometry from your CAD to connected viewers.
+The RADii subscribe components (`Subscribe Geometry`_, `Subscribe User`_, `Subscribe Parameter`_, `Subscribe Curve`_, `Subscribe PointCloud`_, `Subscribe Message`_    ) can add the reverse diction to the workflow.
+This means, that data from the viewers can be imported back into your CAD software.
+We will give a few examples of working with these components that we found useful.

-Collaborative geometry modification :
+Collaborative Geometry Modification
 -----------------------------------------------------------------------

 Geometry is first send from Grasshopper with PublishGeometry_ to the viewers, it is important that the shared option is selected in the component.